uuencode/strava-shoe-weather-zone-fixer/README.md

 1. Login to Strava
 2. Register a Strava app at https://www.strava.com/settings/api
-3. Upload the files to your host and open config.php with a text editor:
+3. Upload the files to the host and open config.php with a text editor:
   - Paste Strava ClientID and Strava ClientSecret
   - Replace `$secret_salt_hashing` with a random string
   - Create a new folder with a random name e.g. `ABC123` and set `$store_gpx_files_dir = 'ABC123';` instead of 'DATA'